[ Printer Friendly Version ] [ Report Abuse ]

 I conjured up a bucket and placed it next to her bed in case she was sick.
 It took me a minute to realise that the bed by the window was Flicks.
 I tiptoed over as quietly as I could although Hattie's giggling had probably woken her.

-I peered through the hangings and placed a hand on her shoulder and shook her gently.
+Peering through the hangings I placed a hand on her shoulder, her body twitching slightly and shook her gently.
+"Flick, are you awake?"
+I said softly.

 "Flick, are you awake?"
 I said softly.